ed-donner/sds/setup/SETUP-node.md

 ## Installing Playwright

-Playwright is the browser automation software from Microsoft that we use in weeks 4 and 6.
+Playwright is the browser automation software from Microsoft that we use in week 4.

 On Mac / PC:
 `uv run playwright install`